 Where to Shop in Middleburg

 The shopping scene in Middleburg is vibrant, bustling and full of unique shops including the fabulous Chloe’s of Middleburg.
 A specialty boutique known for its fashionable selections and personable staff, you’ll be sure to enjoy a unique shopping trip in the heart of America’s Hunt Country.
 Combining classic styles with fashion-forward trends, the meticulously curated clothing and accessory options are perfect for the modern woman.
-It’s a store with a clear vision — as founded in 2019 by design maven Wendy Osborn — to offer fresh and refined fashions with warm kindness for its customers.
+Since its founding in 2019 by design maven Wendy Osborn, it’s a store with a clear vision: to offer fresh and refined fashions with warm kindness for its customers.
 For the gentlemen, consider making a trip to Highcliffe Clothiers during your Weekend Visit to Middleburg.
 The sartorial savants of this luxury haberdashery offer unmatched services such as custom clothing and tailoring.
 Highcliffe individually caters to the subtle differences in the bodies of their customers and expertly attends to those areas.
 The result is a perfectly fit garment designed from the finest elegant fabrics.

 Once you’ve exhausted your fashion shopping, turn to Creme de la Creme for luxury home goods that will be sure to satisfy the modern Francophile.
 Brimming with an elegant selection of tableware, linens, gifts, and unique furniture pieces, there is something for everyone at Creme de la Creme.
 And not only are their selections elegant and beautiful; they are also inspired by the owner’s passion for the Mediterranean, combining French and Italian styles with a tasteful eye.